-XIII.
+XII.
 Club Competition.
 A plaque will be awarded each year to the club that has the highest aggregate scores from logs submitted by members.
 The club must be a local group and not a national organization.
-Participation is limited to members operating within a local geographical area defined as within a 275-km radius from center of club area (exception: DXpeditions specially organized for operation in the contest and manned by club members; club contributions of DXpedition scores are proportioned to the number of club members on the DXpedition).
+Participation is limited to members operating within a local geographical area defined as within a 275-km radius from center of club area (exception: Dxpeditions specially organized for operation in the contest and manned by club members; club contributions of Dxpedition scores are proportioned to the number of club members on the Dxpedition).
 Indicate your club affiliation in the Cabrillo file.
 To be eligible for an award, a minimum of three logs must be received from a club, and if requested by the Contest Director a club officer must verify a list of participating club members.

-XIV.
+XIII.
 Instructions for Preparation of Logs: 1.
-We want your electronic log.
-It should be submitted in Cabrillo format via e-mail to <wpxrtty@kkn.net>.
-Logs must be submitted no later than March 9, 2007.
+All logs should be submitted in Cabrillo format via e-mail to <wpxrtty@kkn.net>.
+Logs must be submitted no later than March 7, 2008.
 In the "Subject:" line of your e-mail message please include your callsign.
-Logs should be sent as an email attachment, not in the text of the e-mail, and the filename for the log should be yourcall.log.
-Receipt of all e-mailed logs will be confirmed via return e-mail.
-To view a sample Cabrillo QSO template for this contest, go to <www.kkn.net/~trey/cabrillo/wpx-rtty.txt>.
+Logs should be sent as an e-mail attachment, not in the text of the e-mail, and the filename for the log should be yourcall.log.
+Receipt of all emailed logs will be confirmed via return e-mail.
+To view a sample Cabrillo QSO template for this contest, go to <www.kkn.net/~trey/cabrillo/ wpx-rtty.txt>.